Application Instructions & Deadlines

 Applicants are encouraged to submit their application material as early as possible to ensure fullest consideration for scholarships and teaching assistantships.

-- Final Deadlines (Domestic and International Applicants)
+- Final Deadlines (Domestic and International Applicants) – Deadline for Fall 2020 admission for domestic applicants extended to June 15

 - University Fellowship Applicants need to apply by January 10 for Fall admission